 While we can’t make any accusations, it’s crystal clear the housing benefit system is flawed.
 Every attempt to improve has so far created more confusion and frustration.

 We’d like nothing more, at The Tenants Voice to see more tenants housed.
 While all of the above listed take their share of the blame, in the end, private individuals and companies can not be expected to do more abide the law.
 Ultimately it’s the government who needs to cater to people’s needs, including the needs of tenants on housing benefits.

 We need to see major legislation changes to improve the housing benefits system and encourage the related parties to comply.
 We believe landlords and businesses should be encouraged by the government to work with DSS tenants.

 The Tenants Voice is here to make renting better for everyone.
 If you need help with your tenancy, check out our tenancy advice section.
 We’ve prepared plenty of helpful articles to help you learn and digest your rights and responsibilities better.
-If you can’t find the answer there, we have professionals from the industry that can help you solve your renting problem in the forums.
+If you can’t find the answer there, we have professionals from the industry that can help you solve your renting problem.